 Waiver.
 Full Members may waive notice of any meeting through attendance at such meeting or by signing a written waiver, delivered to the Secretary of CSWE, either before or after such meeting.

 Quorum.
 Five percent of the total CSWE Full Members, present in person or by proxy, shall constitute a quorum for the transaction of business on which a Full Member vote is to be taken at any meeting of the CSWE members.
-Weighted voting shall not be a factor when determining the presence of a quorum.
-As such, each Full Member shall count equally for quorum purposes.

 Manner of Acting.
-The vote of a majority of the weighted votes of the Full Members, provided that a quorum of the
+The vote of a majority of the Full Member delegates, provided that a quorum of the delegates

-Full Members participates in the vote, shall carry any Full Member action, except as otherwise provided by law.
-Full Members are authorized to vote in person at a meeting, by proxy exercised by the Full Member's designee at a meeting, or by ballot voting without a meeting in the election of individual Board members.
-Ballot voting outside of a meeting, except in the election of individual Board members, shall not be authorized.
-As such, when voting on any matter except the election of individual Board members, each Full Member must either cast his or her vote in person at a meeting or designate another Full Member, via a proxy, to vote on the member's behalf at a meeting.
+participate in the vote, shall carry any Full Member action, except as otherwise provided by law.
+Full Member delegates are authorized to vote in person at a meeting, by proxy exercised by the Full Member delegates' designee at a meeting, or by ballot voting without a meeting in the election of individual Board members.
+Ballot voting outside of a meeting, except in the election of individual Board members, National Nominating Committee members or bylaws, shall not be authorized.
+As such, when voting on any matter except the election of individual Board members, National Nominating Committee members or bylaws, each Full Member delegate must either cast his or her vote in person at a meeting or designate another delegate, via a proxy, to vote on the delegate's behalf at a meeting.

 Proxy Voting.
-Any Full Member may authorize another Full Member to cast his or her vote at a member meeting.
-Such authorization shall be signed by the respective Full Member and submitted by mail, fax, or as an attachment to an electronic mail.
+Any Full Member delegate may authorize another Full Member from the same program to cast his or her vote at a member meeting.
+Such authorization shall be signed by the respective Full Member delegate and submitted by mail, fax, or as an attachment to an electronic mail.
 In addition, the authorization may be returned without a written signature and submitted by other means of electronic transmission, such as by electronic mail or via an electronic voting site, if it can be reasonably determined that the vote was authorized.
-Such authorization may be evidenced, for example, by validating the Full Member's birth date, member number, or other unique identifier.
+Such authorization may be evidenced, for example, by validating the Full Member delegate's birth date, member number, or other unique identifier.

 Special Meetings.
 Special meetings of the Full Members may be called with 60 days written notice by request of the majority of the Board or by written petition of ten 10% of the Full Members.
 Such written petition may be submitted by mail, fax, or electronic transmission, including e‐mail, to CSWE.
-Weighted voting shall not be a factor when determining the necessary participation threshold for Full Member petitions.
-As such, each Full Member shall count equally for petition purposes.
+Each Full Member shall count equally for petition purposes.

 ARTICLE III: Governance Structure